William Morgan Shuster

-William Morgan Shuster (23 February 1877 in Washington, D.C. – 26 May 1960 in New York City), was an American lawyer, civil servant, and publisher, who is best known as the treasurer-general of Persia by appointment of the Iranian parliament, or Majles, from May to December 1911.
+William Morgan Shuster III (February 23, 1877 – May 26, 1960), was an American lawyer, civil servant, and publisher, who is best known as the Treasurer-General of Persia by appointment of the Iranian parliament, or Majles, from May to December 1911.

-Background
+Early life

+Shuster was born in Washington, D.C. on February 23, 1877.
+He was the only son of William Shuster Jr. (1846–1921) and Caroline (née von Tagen) Shuster, who was from Philadelphia.
+His father was a prominent Washington attorney.
+His paternal grandfather, William Morgan Shuster, owned a dry goods store on Pennsylvania Avenue in Washington.

-Shuster was born in Washington, D.C. and educated in the Columbian University and Law School.
+He was educated at the Columbian University and Law School.

+Career

 After graduation, Shuster became a customs collector for the U.S. government, serving in the United States Military Government in Cuba in 1899 following the Spanish–American War, and in the Philippines, which was at that time an American colony.
-In 1906 he was appointed Secretary of Public Instruction in the Insular Government of the Philippine Islands and a member of the Philippine Commission.
+In 1906, he was appointed Secretary of Public Instruction in the Insular Government of the Philippine Islands and a member of the Philippine Commission.